-Development of the system continued in 2014, adding both more users and new functions to the system.
-One example of this is the recruitment module, which provides managers with support for compiling recruitment profiles, ranking applicants by qualification, documenting interviews, compiling assessments and ensuring that every new employee is given a good introduction.
-In December 2014 invitations to use the system for the 2015 performance reviews were issued to all White collar employees in the Boliden Group.
+provides managers with support for compiling recruitment profiles, ranking applicants by qualification, documenting interviews, compiling assessments and ensuring that every new employee is given a good introduction.

+As of 2015, the system is used for performance reviews for all white collar employees in the Boliden Group, a total of approximately 1,600 users.